TOP 10 AUTO BODY TOOLS FOR BEGINNERS

 1. Auto Body Hammer and Dolly

 If you plan to work on automotive sheet metal, the first thing you'll need is an auto body hammer and dolly set.
-Different dollies will help you hammer sheet metal into the specific shape you're trying to create.
-We picked up a set from Harbor Freight, but you can find a nicer set online from Fairmount too.
+Different dollies will help you hammer sheet metal into the specific shape you're trying to form.
+We picked up a set from Harbor Freight, but you can find a nicer set like the Fairmount too.

 2. Right Angle Die Grinder

-This tool will help you cut out rusty sheet metal in tight places and you can use die bits for fine-shaping edges too.
+A right angle die grinder is one of the most versatile tools you can own.
+It will help you cut out rusty sheet metal in tight places and you can use die bits for fine-shaping edges too.
 A right-angle die grinder can take different attachments like wire wheels, sanding pads, and an emblem remover too.
-We use the Ryobi cordless right-angle die grinder, but the Milwaukee M12 right-angle die grinder is a bit smaller and will fit into tighter spaces.
+We use the Ryobi cordless right-angle die grinder, but the Milwaukee M12 right-angle die grinder is a bit smaller which can fit into tighter spaces.

 3. Welding Table and Clamps